nuitrcs/databases_workshop/sql/part1_exercises.md

 Challenge: How many different customers have entries in the rental table?
 [Hint](http://www.w3resource.com/sql/aggregate-functions/count-with-distinct.php)

-## Exercise: Order By

-What are the IDs of the last 3 customers to return a rental?

-## Exercise: Like

-Select film title that have "Dragon" in them.

-Challenge: only select titles that have just the word "Dragon" (not "Dragonfly") in them.

 ## Exercise: Group By

 Does the average replacement cost of a film differ by rating?

-Which store (`store_id`) has the most customers whose first name starts with M?

 Challenge: Are there any customers with the same last name?